2022–23 Leicester City F.C. season

-The 2022–23 season is the 118th season in the existence of Leicester City Football Club and the club's ninth consecutive season in the Premier League.
-In addition to the league, they also competed in the season's editions of the FA Cup and EFL Cup.
+The 2022–23 season was the 118th season in the existence of Leicester City Football Club, and their 55th (non-consecutive) season in the top tier of English football.
+This was their ninth consecutive season in the Premier League.
+In addition to the domestic league, they also competed in the season's editions of the FA Cup and the EFL Cup.